MapStory/Learning/modules/module1.md

 In this lesson students will learn to login and build a StoryScapes profile.

 ### Lecture

-Anyone with access to the StoryScapes platform can _view_ or _create_ published content, such as StoryLayers or StoryScapes.

 This Lecture will use a completed profile as an illustration to explain the purpose of the StoryScapes profile and the elements it includes.
 In the Demonstration that follows we will show a profile being built.
 Finally, in your Task for this Lesson, you will go ahead and build your own StoryScapes profile.